pwojnaro/robotium-sandwich/README.md

 Selected settings of the framework are exposed via class methods on the `SandwichSettings` class:
 * **setDebugLoggingEnabled** - disables/enables internal debug logs.
 True by default.
 * **setAutomaticAssertsEnabled** - disables/enables automatic asserts for certain conditions including view not found, view found but of the wrong type, activity not current, etc. True by default.
 * **setAutomaticWaitEnabled** - disables/enables automatic wait for views and activities.
-When set to false, Robotium-Sandwich will not assert if a desired view or activity is present.
+When set to true, Robotium-Sandwich will automatically wait for a desired view to be present and visible.
 True by default.
 * **setWaitTime** - sets a timeout (in milliseconds) used when waiting for a desired view or activity.
 The default is 5000ms.